 Most people know what they'll pack for a trip like this.
 The problem comes from what to pack it in.
 This is where the weekend travel bag comes in.

 The travel bag market has exploded in the last few years.
-With cost of entry low and a full breath of materials available, the options for someone looking for a weekender bag are plentiful.
+With the cost of entry low and a full breadth of materials available, the options for someone looking for a weekender bag are plentiful.
 Therefore, there are more styles and brands to choose from than ever.

 Which begs the question, "which overnight bag is best for me?"

 The Best Overnight Bag